 Before the season started, Manchester City were the bookies’ favourites for the title, with Liverpool a strong second.
 The early results have seen this flip, but the odds on both remain very short.
 For what it’s worth, I think the winner without Manchester City or Liverpool market might be the most interesting one (Leicester are right there but have odds of around 8/1, which is something to think about).
-If you’re interested in taking a punt at the best UK casino, then you’ll find that Top 10 has multiple offers from UK online casinos for you to consider.

 Men in Demand – Pogba and Kanté

 Manchester United have had a distinctly so-so start to the current season, languishing in a tightly congested midfield.
 Selling Romelu Lukaku to Inter Milan isn’t looking like such a hot decision, and there are several big name teams, including Real Madrid and Juventus, eager to get talented midfielder Paul Pogba to bolster their title bids.

 Real Madrid and Juventus are both teams that may also be after Chelsea’s defensive midfielder N’Golo Kanté.
 Perhaps not surprising given he helped France win the last World Cup, but with Chelsea trying to break away from the pack and become title contenders again they’ll probably be less than keen to part ways with him.